andersfischernielsen/task-runner/README.md

 | [.NET](./dotnet/README.md)           | C# SDK using RabbitMQ, PostgreSQL, and S3 |
 | [TypeScript](./typescript/README.md) | TypeScript SDK using Bun runtime          |

-The SDKs provide abstractions for databases, file storage, and message transport.
+---

-The included implementations use PostgreSQL, S3, and RabbitMQ, but these can be swapped for other providers.
+## Message Schemas/Topics

-## Message Schemas
+All message types are defined as JSON Schema in [`samples/schemas/messages/`](./samples/schemas/messages/) and auto-generated into each SDK.

-Message types are defined as JSON Schema in [`samples/schemas/messages/`](./samples/schemas/messages/) and auto-generated into each SDK.
+This ensures strict types while allowing runners to be implemented in the appropriate language for the tasks they carry out.

-## Running
+## Running the samples

 Start the full stack (PostgreSQL, RabbitMQ, LocalStack S3, and sample runners):